carbonXIII/PomodoroApp/artifacts/design.md

 saved in a bundle, a structure that is serialized and saved when a Fragment/Activity is torn down.
 Information about the current task that cannot be loaded from a database (as is the case for the current task in the U001) should be saved to a bundle to prevent data loss.
 For the database side since our application is not yet in the android marketplace we will have very low traffic.
 This Traffic can be easily supported by our firebase database.
-Nosql databases have been proven to be more effectice thatn relation databases for mobiler apllication-based workloads. (we read and assumed this is true, none of us have experience with databases.)
+Nosql databases have been proven to be more effective than relation databases for mobile\ application-based workloads. (we read and assumed this is true, none of us have experience with databases.)

 # Security